 With regards to the management of blank facades, this is another reasonable suggestion, and as such the policy has been refined to ensure that there expectation for shopfronts to present an active frontage to the street scene at all times.
 In both instances we feel additional guidance will be able to be provided in a future SPD, but this is outside the scope of the LPDMP process.
 Holy Trinity Amenity Group Control has been greatly helped by detail requirements given in the SPG "Shopfront Design" which needs to be kept / updated.
 The plan must state that shopfronts, at least in Conservation Areas, follow the detail of the associated SPG/SPD.
 It is agreed that there is merit in providing additional guidance on this topic, however this will be contained in a future SPD which is outside the scope of the LPDMP process.
 Not making reference to the SPD in the LPDMP does not preclude an SPD being produced nor lessen the weight that can be applied to it.
 West Horsle ey Parish Council Policy should refer to the need to respond to local character and setting and respect the character and style of the existing building Agreed - The policy has been amended to provide additional emphasis on local distinctiveness and contextual design.
 This is achieved by: Citing that shopfronts are required to be designed to a high quality that is responsive to or enhances the character and appearance of their surrounding context.
 Having an expectation that their design retains or relates well to the proportion, scale, detailing, period and character of the host building as a whole and the wider street setting.
 Expecting that shopfronts that contribute positively to the established character and appearance of the building they form part of, or the surrounding context to be retained.
 Expecting the retention of original features and details where they are of architectural or historic interest, or where they contribute to the character and appearance of the street scene.
-Burpham C Community Association Need a coherent style or options guide which over-rides each shop or companies desire for their own standard The suggestion of a coherent style and options guide is not appropriate.
-Nevertheless, it is considered that companies imposing their own standards upon shop designs can be successfully managed by covering the following within the policy. • Design being responsive to the architectural form and design of the host building and wider street setting • Setting out the key architectural components for good shopfront design • Ensuring that features and details of historic or architectural interest are retained Compton F Parish Council Should avoid vibrant colours on the High Street altogether, and instead opt only for neutral tones, which are more in keeping with a historic town centre.
+Burpham Community Association or companies desire for their own standard The suggestion of a coherent style and options guide is not appropriate.
+Nevertheless, it is considered that companies imposing their own standards upon shop designs can be successfully managed by covering the following within the policy.
+Design being responsive to the architectural form and design of the host building and wider street setting Setting out the key architectural components for good shopfront design Ensuring that features and details of historic or architectural interest are retained Compton Parish Council instead opt only for neutral tones, which are more in keeping with a historic town centre.
 It would be unreasonable for the policy to stipulate such matters, acceptability is entirely dependent upon context.
 However additional guidance on this matter could be included within an SPD, which we agree there would be merit in providing, however this is outside the scope of the LPDMP process.
 Notwithstanding the above, the policy stipulates that the design of shopfronts are designed to a high quality, that is responsive to character and context and utilises sustainable materials.
+Burpham Neighbourhood Forum